 4. Subscription Services Fees.
 We provide the Service upon your timely payment of subscription fees.

 4.1 Fees.
-Customer shall pay Briggs & Stratton the subscription fees (“Fees”) for the Service plus any applicable Taxes for the entire term, as selected, in advance.
-The Fees are payable in advance by Customer on the first day of your (i) monthly subscription period or (ii) annual subscription period.
+Customer shall pay Briggs & Stratton the subscription fees (“Fees”) for the Service plus any applicable Taxes.
+The Fees are payable by Customer on a monthly or annual basis, as may be selected upon registration.
 You may pay your Fees and Taxes using a credit card (or ACH (where available)).
 Subscription fees are calculated on a per device basis.
 Briggs & Stratton may, at its sole option, elect to adjust the subscription fee at the start of any new term.
 Any such subscription fee adjustment shall be reasonable and based upon inflationary rates (as established by BLS), service level adjustments, added features and functionality, other business justifications as established by Briggs & Stratton, or any combination of the above.

 4.3 Taxes.
 Customer shall pay all applicable taxes, levies, duties or similar governmental assessments of any nature, including, for example, value-added, sales, use or withholding taxes, assessable by any jurisdiction whatsoever (collectively, “Taxes”) for the use of the Service, provided that Customer shall not be liable for any taxes based on Briggs & Stratton’s income.